Murder of Tammy Alexander: Investigation

 Alexander had visible tan lines from a halter top or bikini, indicating that she may have come from a region with abundant October–November sunshine, as sun tanning beds were uncommon in the 1970s and Upstate New York was not considered warm or sunny enough for such tanning during that period.
 There were freckles on the back of her shoulders and acne on her face and chest.

-The teeth were in natural condition, with no restorations or fillings.
+Alexander's teeth were in natural condition, with no restorations or fillings.
 It did not appear as if she had ever received dental care.
-Some of Alexander's permanent first and second molars suffered from severe dental caries (cavities and decay).
+Some of her permanent first and second molars suffered from severe dental caries (cavities and decay).
 Consistent with her young appearance, none of her permanent third molars (wisdom teeth) had erupted.
 Her blood type was A−.

 Several hours before her death, Alexander had eaten sweet corn, potatoes, and boiled canned ham.
 This was possibly from a diner in nearby Lima, where a waitress had seen her eating with an adult man.
 At the time of exhumation, several of the victim's teeth were sent for mineralogical and forensic isotope analysis.
 The composition of her teeth could be linked to the composition and mineral content of regional drinking water supplies around North America, allowing investigators to determine where she may have been raised.
 Early results on the dental 18O/16O isotopic oxygen ratio indicated that she may have spent her early years in the south/southwest region of the United States.

-Alexander was wearing a red nylon-lined man's windbreaker jacket with black stripes down the arms, marked inside with the label "Auto Sports Products, Inc.", a boy's multicolored plaid button-up shirt with collar, tan corduroy pants (size 7), blue knee socks, white bra (size 32C), and blue panties.
+Alexander was wearing a red nylon-lined men's windbreaker jacket with black stripes down the arms, marked inside with the label "Auto Sports Products, Inc.", a boy's multicolored plaid button-up shirt with collar, tan corduroy pants (size 7), blue knee socks, white bra (size 32C), and blue panties.
 She wore brown ripple-soled shoes.
 The red Auto Sports Products jacket was produced as a one-time promotional item and could not be traced after distribution.
 She also wore a silver necklace with three small turquoise stones.
 The necklace had a homemade appearance and resembled replica Native American jewelry made in the southwestern United States.
 Attached to her pants' front belt loops were two metal keychains, one shaped like a heart with a key-shaped cutout and inscribed with the words, "He who holds the Key can open my heart", the other shaped like a key meant to fit the cutout in the heart.
 The keychains were sold at vending machines along the New York State Thruway, leading investigators to conclude that she and her killer had traveled that route.